Leni, Sicily

-Leni is a comune (municipality) and one of the main towns on Salina, one of the Aeolian Islands, in the Metropolitan City of Messina, Sicily, southern Italy.
+Leni is a comune (municipality) and one of the main villages on Salina, one of the Aeolian Islands, in the Metropolitan City of Messina in the autonomous island region of Sicily in southern Italy.
 It is located about 140 km northeast of Palermo and about 70 km northwest of Messina.
+It has 669 inhabitants.

 Leni lies on the slope of the hill on the south of the island, 200 m above the sea, between the volcanoes of Monte Fossa and Monte dei Porri.

 Leni borders the municipalities of Malfa and Santa Marina Salina.